vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 There are a few things to note here.
 First of all, notice how we have used the same `Types` namespace in all these files.
 That is possible thanks to [TypeScript's Multi File Namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html#multi-file-namespaces).

-Another thing we did was to export the declared interfaces.
-This way, all of our declared interfaces will be available under `Types.SomeInterface`.
+Another thing we did was to export the interfaces.
+This way, all of the declared interfaces will be available under `Types.SomeInterface`.

 Note that when using the types declared in a different file, but in the same namespace, we don't need to use the `Types` namespace to access them, as we can see in the `invoice.ts` declarations, where we were able to reference the `Product` and `User` interfaces even though they were declared in separate files.